Gardez: Geography

-Gardez is located at 2,308 m above sea level, making it the third-highest provincial capital in Afghanistan, and is not far from the Tora Bora region of caves and tunnels.
-The "old town", located at the foot of the Bālā Hesār fortress.
-The city is watered by the upper course of the Gardez River, which flows into the Ab-i Istada lake.
-Gardez is located at a junction between two important roads, one connecting Kabul with Khost, the other linking Ghazni with Parachinar in Pakistan's Khyber Pakhtunkhwa.
-Gardez is 70 km northwest of Khost and 100 km south of Kabul.
+Gardez is at an elevation of approximately 2300 m above sea level, making it the third-highest provincial capital in Afghanistan, and is not far from the Tora Bora region of caves and tunnels.
+The "old town" is located at the foot of the Paktia Bala Hisar fortress, which is currently being rebuilt.
+The city receives water from the upper course of the Gardez River, which flows southwest into the Ab-i Istada lake in the Nawa District of Ghazni Province.

+Gardez is around 70 km northwest of Khost and 100 km south of Kabul.
+The city is at a junction between two important roads, one connecting Kabul with Khost and the other linking Ghazni with Dand-Patan District next to the Durand Line (Afghanistan-Pakistan border).

+Gardez is administratively divided into approximately 6 city districts (nahias), covering a land area of 62 km2 or 6174 ha.
+It is predominately non-built up area with agriculture as the largest land use at 39%.
+Residential area accounts for almost half of built-up area and Districts 1-4 consist of the densest housing.

 Climate

 Gardez has a cold semi-arid climate (Köppen climate classification BSk) with dry summers and cold, snowy winters.
 Precipitation is low, and mostly falls in winter and spring.